School of Medicine

 Content

-1. August through March: Readings in Global Health elective MEOSA- 415B.
-This is a nine-month course which meets monthly in the evening for two hours.
-It is designed for the second-year medical student, but is open to all students who have completed the first year of medical school.
-The course focuses largely on global public health issues and is designed to foster student discussion of these issues, based on current literature.
+July-September: Readings in Global Health elective MEOSA- 415B.
+This is an approximately nine-week course which meets in the evening for two hours.
+It is designed for the second-year medical student, but it is open to all students who have completed the first year of medical school.
+The course covers various global health topics and is designed to foster student discussion of these issues with an accompanying textbook.
 Faculty mentors and students lead discussion on assigned readings, which students complete prior to class sessions.
+It also includes a pre-departure workshop which students require prior to going abroad on a clinical or research opportunity.

-2. Student assignment to a faculty mentor: Towards the end of the second year, each student in the pathway chooses a faculty mentor with whom the student meets periodically through year four.
-Mentors help students begin to define global interests, find funding sources for clinical electives abroad, assure completion of pathway requirements, and discuss residency decisions.
+Student assignment to a faculty mentor: Towards the end of the second year, each student in the pathway is assigned to a faculty mentor with whom the student meets 2-4 times per year until graduation.
+Mentors help students to define global interests, provide networking opportunities, ensure completion of pathway requirements and discuss residency decisions.

 Heading